kryskimmel/skin-not-rx/frontend/README.md

 This is the frontend for the Flask/React project.
 Note that it has no styling applied.
-You can copy the __.css__ files from your Authenticate Me project into the corresponding locations in the __react-vite__ folder to give your project a unique look.
+You can copy the __.css__ files from your Authenticate Me project into the corresponding locations in the __frontend__ folder to give your project a unique look.

 To run it: